The Lord Punishes Solomon for Idolatry, 1-40

 The main problem is not his affluence, indulgence, extravagance and oppression, but ‘other gods’.
 This is ‘first commandment stuff’ (Davis).

-Here is the tragedy of ‘a story that begins with ‘Solomon loved Yahweh’, 3:3 and ends with ‘King Solomon loved many foreign women’, 11:1.
+‘a story that begins with ‘Solomon loved Yahweh’, 3:3 and ends with ‘King Solomon loved many foreign women’, 11:1.
 How these ‘book ends’ should sober us.
 Where are my affections?
 Has an imperceptible drift taken place in them over the years?
 Am I headed for tragedy because I have left my first love?’
 (Davis)

 Solomon held fast to them in love – ‘Held fast’ translates a term that appears in Deut 6:5; 10:12,20; 11:1,22; 13:4; 30:20 and is used there of the unswerving loyalty that the Lord demands.